 - 5.5.1 If permission is not granted to spend on this service there is a risk that adequate provision will not be made to cycle train the target number of children and adults as will be agreed with TfL.
 As noted previously TfL provide the funding for this programme through the LIP funding stream.
-The application for £171,000 of TfL LIP cycle training funding will relate to a target of 2000 children and 500 adults receiving cycle training in 2018/19. - 5.5.2 The absence of an efficient and effective cycle training programme would contribute to levels of dissatisfaction from residents and carry with it a reputational risk, but more importantly children and adults may be cycling on road without the skills required to keep themselves safe.
+The application for £240,000 of TfL LIP cycle training funding will relate to a target of 5000 individuals (children and adults) being trained in 2019/20. - 5.5.2 The absence of an efficient and effective cycle training programme would contribute to levels of dissatisfaction from residents and carry with it a reputational risk, but more importantly children and adults may be cycling on the road without the skills required to keep themselves safe.